cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

    "company" field for every :code:`fe_users` record will contain the value "The Empire".

 #.
 The same goes for the "title" field, but a bit more sophisticated.
-In
-   this case the values from the external source are matched to other values using a simple array.
+   In this case the values from the external source are matched to other values using a simple array.
 For example, if the external data is "1", the title will be "Captain".
-This way we can avoid creating a separate table for titles, assuming there are only a few and they don't change often.Furthermore we decided that this field should not be updated (using the "excludedOperations" property).
+This way we can avoid creating a separate table for titles, assuming there are only a few and they don't change often.
+Furthermore we decided that this field should not be updated (using the "excludedOperations" property).
 This means that this field will be written when a new record is created, but will be left untouched during further updates.
 That way the field can be safely modified from within TYPO3 and changes will not be overwritten.

+   To ensure that values are safely matched, we first apply a transformation to cast the external value to integer.

 #.
 The "tx\_externalimporttut\_department" will need
    to relate to the department the employee works in.
 Now we don't want